aerospike/aerolab/src/pkg/agi/README.md

 ## Usage

-The AGI package is typically used as part of the Aerolab ecosystem to provide comprehensive log analysis and visualization for Aerospike clusters.
+The AGI package is typically used as part of the Aerolab ecosystem to provide comprehensive log analysis and visualization for Aerospike server logs.
 Each subpackage can be used independently or together for a complete monitoring solution.

 ### Example: Basic Log Ingestion
 ```go